Example: [Collected on the Internet, 2005]

 Finally, the man suggested only buying what you need.
 He ate 2 eggs a day.
 On the way home from work he would stop at the grocery and buy two eggs.
-Everyone in town started buying 2 or 3 eggs a day.
+Everyone in town started buying 2 or

 The grocery store owner began complaining that he had too many eggs in his cooler.
 He told the distributor that he didn't need any eggs.
 Maybe wouldn't need any all week.

 The distributor had eggs piling up at his warehouse.
 He told the huge egg farms that he didn't have any room for eggs would not need any for at least two weeks.

 At the egg farm, the chickens just kept on laying eggs.

 To relieve the pressure, the huge egg farm told the distributor that they could buy the eggs at a lower price.
 The distributor said, "I don't have the room for the eggs even if they were free".